damianoneill/nc-hammer/README.md

   reuseconnection: true  # defaults to false
 ```

 Within the Test Suite you can define as many hosts as you require, see the sample [Test Suite](./suite/testdata/testsuite.yml) for examples of this.
+Then when you use the host in an action later, you use the hostname as the identifier for the host configuration defined in this section to be used.

 ### Blocks Configuration